Self employed applicants

 - Where self employed income has reduced by more than 10% in the latest year (after deduction of SEISS grants, where applicable), they will be referred to underwriting for manual assessment.***

-*If an applicant has taken SEISS grants or used the Job Retention Scheme in the last 3 months but the self employed income is not required for affordability, the application is acceptable.
-Self employment details should still be captured with income keyed as £0.
+*If an applicant’s self-employed business has not been open/trading normally for the last 3 months but the income is not required for affordability, the application is acceptable.
+Self-employment details should still be captured with income keyed as £0.

 **Evidence of SEISS grant claim history can be obtained via the following link.
+We require a screenshot showing claim history for grants 1 to 3 and for each of these grants claimed a copy of each claim which can be downloaded as a PDF.
 This information should be uploaded alongside the income verification on the same case requirement.